prairiegrass/my-portfolio-website/content/pages/blog/uber-fare-predictions.md

-#### Histogram of Pickup Distance from City Center Without Outliers
+#### Histogram of `pickup_dist_cc_km` Without Outliers

 #### Removing Extra Outliers

-Upon examination of our new features, our dataset has some extreme outliers in trip distance and pickup distance from the city center.
-While the median trip distance was about 2.2 km, the maximum trip distance was 6027 km, and several outliers skewed the trip distance standard deviation to 68 km!
-Similarly, the median pickup distance from the city center was 8.8 km, but a maximum pickup distance from city center of 15077 km with other outliers skewed the standard deviation to 340 km!
-Below, I include a snap
+Upon examination of our new features, our dataset has some extreme outliers in `trip_distance` and `pickup_distance` from the city center.
+While the median `trip_distance` was about 2.2 km, the maximum `trip_distance` was 6027 km, and several outliers skewed the `trip_distance_km` standard deviation to 68 km!
+Similarly, the median `pickup_dist_cc_km` from the city center was 8.8 km, but a maximum `pickup_dist_cc_km` of 15077 km with other outliers skewed the standard deviation to 340 km!
+Below, I include the summary statistics of these two features.